Confluent conformal blocks and the Teukolsky master equation: Conformal blocks and the radial equation

 which, just as the analogue in the scalar case in five dimensions \cite{Amado:2017kao}, has the interpretation of entropy influx at the horizons given a quanta of energy $\omega$ and angular momentum $m$.
 If we take $b$ to be purely imaginary, these are real numbers for real $\omega$.
 Note that these expressions make sense only in the $b\rightarrow 0$ limit.

-In order to phrase the quantization condition for the radial equation in terms of monodromy data, In terms of $y(z)$ the radial boundary conditions of purely ingoing wave at infinity and purely outgoing at the horizon are \cite{Leaver:1985ax},
+In order to phrase the quantization condition for the radial equation in terms of monodromy data, In terms of $y(z)$ the radial boundary conditions of purely ingoing wave at infinity ($r\rightarrow \infty$) and purely outgoing at the horizon ($r\rightarrow r_+$) are \cite{Leaver:1985ax},

 the relative normalizations can be worked out but are not relevant to this problem.
+We note that the first condition is rather at $z\rightarrow +i\infty$ due to the relation between it and the radial coordinate $z=2i\omega(r_+-r_-)$, assuming $\Re \omega >0$.
+Because of the Stokes phenomenon, we can only guarantee that the solution of the radial equation will display the behavior \eqref{eq:boundaryradial} in a sector containing the ray $\arg z=\pi/2$.

 We see that the solutions from the first row of the fundamental matrix \eqref{eq:fundamentalmatrix} of the matrix system $y_1(z)$ and $y_2(z)$ satisfying \eqref{eq:asympphik} correspond to (non-normalized) Jost functions for the scattering problem: purely ingoing waves at $z=+i\infty$ and outgoing at $z=z_0$.
-We need some care to translate this to conditions on the connection matrices, because the usual parametrization for the monodromy matrices, given in the Appendix, assumes that $M_\infty$ is diagonal.
+We need some care to translate this to conditions on the connection matrices, because the usual parametrization for the monodromy matrices, given in Sec. \ref{sec:monomatrices}, assumes that $M_\infty$ is diagonal.
 The conditions \eqref{eq:boundaryradial} asks that one compares the Frobenius basis at $z=t$ -- in which the monodromy matrix $M_t$ is diagonal, with the ``Jost'' basis at infinity where the boundary conditions for the fundamental matrix are given by \eqref{eq:asympphik}.
 This basis is sometimes called ``Floquet'', or path-multiplicative basis \cite{Ronveaux:1995}.
 In this basis, the monodromy matrix at infinity is given by \eqref{eq:monoinfty}.

 In order to show that this basis do not change under the isomonodromy flow, consider the Schlesinger equations \eqref{eq:schlesinger} equations.
 By them, the quantities

 are isomonodromy invariantes.
 Therefore, the diagonal elements of $A_0+A_t$ are invariant under the flow.
 These elements set the asymptotic form of the solution at $z=\infty$ (in $\mathcal{S}_2$) to be \eqref{eq:asympphik}.
 Write